 My daughter, Miss C, did this vintage Thomasville bamboo style nightstand all by herself.

-My son’s projects have been shipped all over the world, with his latest to Greece.
+Equally fun, my son’s projects have been shipped all over the world, with his latest to Greece.
 How’s that for a geography lesson?
 Here are some of his past pieces that he does all by himself, with a little guidance from me.

 Here recently my two oldest daughters decided to have a painting day and work on their pieces.
 Miss S bought this vintage Art Deco nightstand at a thrift store and my mother gave us the table Miss C was working on.